About the Human Cell Atlas

 Cells are the building blocks of the human body, but we still do not know all the types of cells that create human anatomy.
-We need maps of all the different cells, their molecular characteristics and where they are located, to understand how the human body works and what goes wrong in disease.
+We need maps of all the different cells and their functions to understand how the human body works and what goes wrong in disease.

 Using cutting-edge single cell and spatial genomics at massive scale, combined with powerful computing and AI methods, HCA researchers are uncovering the intricate details of how the genes in our cells shape life.